JieyuWu/ToyotaMod/Troubleshooting.md

 The value in the set_eon_fan function is the fan speed, anywhere between 0 and 3 (zero being off and 3 being the highest).
 Start with setting 1 and then set 0.
 (You will get a message about permission denied but the command still runs)

 If your fan turns off when setting it to 0, then it is working properly.
-If it remains on, then you need a replacement fan module.
+If it remains on, then your fan module is stuck in a state.
+Find other cooling solutions in #hw-unofficial on discord.

 # Advanced Debugging
 First [SSH into your device](https://github.com/commaai/openpilot/wiki/SSH).
 Once you are ssh'd into the device, you can monitor openpilot outputs with tmux\